 Finally, we investigate in the last part of our paper the question of higher regularity for the potential $\vp$ solution of equation (MA).
-In \cite{Don}, Donaldson introduced Hölder spaces $\cab$ (resp. $\cdab$) adapted to the conic setting (we refer to section \ref{sec:func} for the definitions of these spaces).
-The following result, relying on Theorem A, should be viewed as a conic version of Evans-Krylov theorem for complex Monge-Ampère equations:
+In \cite{Don}, Donaldson introduced Hölder spaces adapted to the conic setting (we refer to section \ref{sec:func} for the definitions of these spaces).
+From our point of view, it is more natural to work with functions whose higher regularity properties are modeled after the notions appearing in the theory of orbifolds.
+For example, one can define a ``co-tangent space" $T^\star_X\langle B\rangle$ associated to the klt pair $(X, B)$, see e.g. \cite{CP}.
+In order to go on and construct the \emph{exterior differential operator}, simple examples show that one has to allow forms whose coefficients can be expanded in Puiseux series (rather than Taylor) near the support of $B$.
+The regularity notions for these objects are defined in terms of local ramified coverings, and we introduce the spaces $\cab$ and $\cdab$ in a similar way, so as to have a certain coherence between algebraic and differential geometry of $(X, B)$.